cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      -----------------------------
 - Summary of all display modules in a logical class tree.

-- Offer a view for any text file to show them in any given fixed block length: e.g. formats xxx xxx xxx  or  xxxxx xxxxx xxxxx ...

 - Rearrange the source to facilitate a separation of cryptographic functions from the user interface (make ports and debugging easier).